Olympus E-510 vs Sony RX100 III

 It is notable that the E-510 has a hotshoe, while the RX100 III does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-Both the E-510 and the RX100 III have been discontinued, but can regularly be found used on eBay.
+Both the E-510 and the RX100 III have been discontinued, but can regularly be found used on ebay.
 The E-510 was replaced by the Olympus E-520, while the RX100 III was followed by the Sony RX100 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Olympus E-510 Manual (free pdf) or the online Sony RX100 III Manual.
+Further information on the features and operation of the E-510 and RX100 III can be found, respectively, in the Olympus E-510 Manual (free pdf) or the online Sony RX100 III Manual.

 So how do things add up?
 Which of the two cameras – the Olympus E-510 or the Sony RX100 III – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.